Skip to content

 Once you have signed up, and returned the participation agreement, the OxWell research team will send your school/college an information and resources pack including the following (all approved by University of Oxford Research Ethics Committee):

-• a letter to parents – this must be sent to all parents of under-16 year olds one week in advance of the survey giving them the opportunity to opt out on behalf of their child
+• an information sheet for parents – this must be sent to all parents of under-16 year olds one week in advance of the survey giving them the opportunity to opt out on behalf of their child

 • a link to the survey with your school/college ID and password

-• clear instructions for pupils about what they need to do to complete the survey
+• clear instructions for teachers and students about what they need to do to participate in the survey

 After the survey has been administered and once the results are ready, you will receive:

-• Access to your data online via the digital platform called Lodeseeker.
-You will be able to: see your data online; compare your results online to the county average from this year and last year (without being able to identify other schools); generate automatic reports (e.g., for Ofsted); and identify areas where pupils most need support.
+• Access to your data online via a new online digital platform to be able to: see your data online; compare your results to other schools (without being able to directly identify which schools these are); and potentially identify areas where pupils most need support.

-• Additional training to help your school/college make the best use of its data.
+• Additional training webinars to help your school/college make the best use of its data.

 How can my school/college make sure it gets the most out of participating in the OxWell survey?